oilbeater/en/source/_posts/2024-03-04-golang-slice-performance.md

 # Summary

 Overall, pre-allocating slice memory is a relatively simple yet effective optimization method.
 Even when slice capacities are small, pre-allocation can still significantly improve performance.
 Using static code scanning tools like prealloc, these potential optimizations can be easily detected and integrated into CI, simplifying future operations.

+> Update: I previously wrote about [The Impact of Preallocating Slice Memory in Golang](https://oilbeater.com/en/2024/03/04/golang-slice-performance/), discussing the performance effects of preallocating memory in Slices.
+The scenarios considered were relatively simple, and recently, I conducted further tests to provide more information, including the impact of appending an entire Slice and the use of sync.Pool and bytebufferpool on performance here [The Impact of Preallocating Slice Memory in Golang (Continued)](https://oilbeater.com/en/2024/03/04/golang-slice-performance-cont/)